AurelCyr/CyrTech/README.md

 # CyrTech
 I am Cyr, IT technician, preparing for CompTIA Security+, passionate about cybersecurity and AI.
 Inspired by Elon Musk, I work to innovate in tech.
-Follow me on Twitter @CyrSecAI for my progress!
+Follow me on Twitter @AurelCyr_ for my progress!

 ## About me
 - **Role**: IT technician with a DT in Installation and Maintenance.